alnkesq/DuckDbSharp/README.md

 - This is **not** an ADO.NET (System.Data) provider
   - Rationale: ADO.NET is flat-table oriented (sublists/subfields are not first class citizens, despite these being probably among the best features of DuckDB).
   - Additionally, ADO.NET is very unergonomic to use unless you add an ORM on top of it.
 Most existing ORMs however don't work well with sublists/subfields.
 This library deserializes/serializes directly on top of CLR POCO objects, and can generate (and keep up to date) the type definitions for a better IDE experience.

-- Exporting methods as scalar functions is not supported, only as table functions (DuckDB doesn't currently provide C APIs for that)

 ## Usage